 Jennifer Cowan is the firm’s Pro Bono Counsel and a member of the firm’s Litigation Department.
-She manages the firm’s pro bono program, which includes litigation, corporate, and tax matters, oversees pro bono initiatives and, with the Co-Chairs of the Pro Bono Committee, sets the strategy for the firm's pro bono work.
+She manages the firm’s award-winning pro bono program, which includes litigation, corporate and tax matters, and involves more than 800 pro bono matters each year.
+She also oversees pro bono initiatives and, with the Co-Chairs of the Pro Bono Committee, sets the strategy for the firm's pro bono work.

 Her commercial practice includes white collar and regulatory matters, including defense of government investigations, internal investigations and general commercial litigation.
 Ms. Cowan has extensive experience representing clients in trading inquiries by FINRA after the announcement of corporate transactions and other significant events.
 She also provides advice to clients on federal, state and local pay-to-play and campaign finance laws.